Maruyamashita Station

 Maruyamashita Station (丸山下駅, Maruyama-shita-eki) is a passenger railway station in the city of Kiryū, Gunma, Japan, operated by the private railway operator Jōmō Electric Railway Company.

 Lines

 Maruyamashita Station is a station on the Jōmō Line, and is located 24.3 kilometers from the terminus of the line at Chūō-Maebashi.

 Station layout

 The station has one side platform serving traffic in both directions.
 The station is unattended.

-Adjacent stations

 History

 Maruyamashita Station was opened on November 10, 1928.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 53 passengers daily (boarding passengers only).